qnikst/qnikst.github.com/posts/2020-01-02-using-compacts.markdown

     , UpdateHandle $ mkCache >>= compact >>= writeIORef ref)   {- 5 -}
 ```

 Here we create a cache with update function.
-We take a cache population functio as a paremeter.
+We take a cache population function as a parameter.
 Then we create a cache `{- 1 -}` and create compact region out of that.
 We store the region in
 `IORef` basic mutable variable with atomic CAS updates.
 When we read the value `{-2-}` we get it our of IORef and get it from the compact and can work